mkuthan/mkuthan.github.io/source/_posts/2015-01-29-spark-kafka-integration2.markdown

 There are two loops, first on wrapped `dstream` and second on `rdd` for every partition.
 Quite standard pattern for Spark programming model.
 Records from every partition are ready to be sent to Kafka topic by Spark executors.
-The topic name is given explicitly as the last parameter of the `sendToKafka()` method.
+The destination topic name is given explicitly as the last parameter of the `sendToKafka()` method.

-First step in the loop is getting Kafka producer instance from the `KafkaProducerFactory`.
+First step in the inner loop is getting Kafka producer instance from the `KafkaProducerFactory`.

 ``` scala
 rdd.foreachPartition { records =>